Experience ATL’s Black Cultural Events

 Dr. Martin Luther King Jr. was a pioneer for civil rights.
 In Atlanta, we celebrate his fight for freedom, accomplishments for equality and contributions to societal progress.
 From annual marches and parades to tours of his birth home and the King Center, there are several ways to celebrate Dr. King in Atlanta’s historic Sweet Auburn District and surrounding downtown Atlanta neighborhoods.

-Has there ever been a more epic gathering of the top Historically Black Colleges and Universities?
-Honda Battle of the Bands is a longstanding tradition for families, friends and groups to meet in Atlanta for the love of precision drills and the unmistakable sound of marching bands.
-This is a show you won’t want to miss.
+Has there ever been a more epic gathering of the top historically Black colleges and universities?
+The Battle of the Bands have been a longstanding tradition for families, friends and groups to meet in Atlanta for the love of precision drills and the unmistakable sound of marching bands.
+With the HBCU Culture Battle of the Bands and HBCU All-Star Battle of the Bands, there are more shows you won’t want to miss.
 You’ll see iconic splits and dance moves from drum majors and majorettes in tandem with fantastic formations and classic arrangements.

 Black History Month

 Black History Month is nationally acknowledged for 28 days each February.
 Atlanta’s museums and attractions make it possible to learn Black history 365 days a year.
 Visit the National Center for Civil and Human Rights, Atlanta History Center, Martin Luther King, Jr. National Historical Park, APEX Museum and Auburn Avenue Research Library for exhibits, simulations and artifacts.

 Alvin Ailey American Dance Theatre

 Alvin Ailey Dance Theatre, for more than 60 years, has brought iconic sound, rhythmic movements and passion to audiences of all ages at Midtown Atlanta’s Fox Theatre.
 A perennial highlight is the soulful closing act, “Revelations,” a poignant and joyful tribute to the struggle for civil rights.